jjjmmm0410/G3-finalproject/README.md

    * Students understand the story through videos.
    * The story video was pre-made by the teacher using a tool called 'Steve I'.
 2. After watching the video, students are provided with the summary text.
-3. Students summarize the overall story in four sentences
+3. Students summarize the overall story in four sentences.
    * Without using the provided sentences in text.
    * Write down a sentence that you've come up with yourself.
    * Using ChatGPT to create sentences is also fine.